-Amy DuBois Barnett is the Senior Vice President and General Manager of BET Digital and a NAACP Image-award nominated nonfiction & fiction author.
+Amy DuBois Barnett is the Chief Content Officer at Outside Interactive and the former Senior Vice President and General Manager of BET Digital.
+She is a NAACP Image-award nominated nonfiction & fiction author.
 In her role, Barnett oversees all aspects of digital content of BET non-linear platforms, BET’s digital and social strategy, content development, social programming, editorial, business development/partnerships, and digital business operations.
 Barnett reports to Scott Mills, President of BET Networks.

 Most recently, Barnett was the Chief Content Officer for theGrio and Executive Vice President, Digital for Entertainment Studios, theGrio’s parent company.
 Prior to Entertainment Studios, Barnett was recruited by ESPN to lead the development and launch of The Undefeated.